What is Raynaud's phenomenon?

 Why Raynaud's phenomenon occurs is not well understood.
 Usually, the body conserves heat by reducing blood circulation to the extremities, particularly the hands and feet.
 This response uses a complex system of nerves and muscles to control blood flow through the smallest blood vessels in the skin.
 In people with Raynaud's phenomenon, this control system becomes too sensitive to cold and greatly reduces blood flow in the fingers and toes.
 Blood flow can also be reduced by adrenaline that is released during times of high stress or anxiety.
-Damage to either the muscles or nerves that control blood flow may cause Raynaud's phenomenon.

 What are the signs and symptoms of Raynaud's phenomenon?

 Attacks of poor blood circulation in the fingers are the most noticeable symptom of Raynaud's phenomenon.
 These attacks occur when the hands or the whole body get cold either at work or at home or from stress.
 Household or leisure activities resulting in cold exposure include washing a car, holding a cold steering wheel of a car, or the cold handlebars of a bicycle.
 Attacks of white finger can also occur when a person is outdoors watching sports, or while gardening, fishing or golfing in cold weather.

 Typical attacks occur when cold or emotionally upset.
 Symptoms usually include: